siddsarkar/next-js-boilerplate/README.md

 ## 🛡 License

-This project is under the MIT License - see the [LICENSE.md](LICENSE) file for details
+This project is under the MIT License - see the [LICENSE](LICENSE) file for details